kannibalox/pyrosimple/docs/usage-rtcontrol.md

   # Update the mtime on all session files
   rtcontrol --spawn 'touch {{item.metafile}}' //
   ```
-* If you need to use shell features in the command, use ``--call` instead:
+* If you need to use shell features (such as pipes or file
+  redirection) in the command, use ``--call` instead:
   ```bash
   # Append the name of completed items to a file
   rtcontrol --call 'echo {{item.name|shell}} >> /tmp/names.txt' is_complete=yes
   ```
-Most of the time `--spawn` will be enough, `-call` exists as a handy shortcut.
+Most of the time `--spawn` will be enough, but `-call` exists as a handy shortcut.

 To call rTorrent's RPC, use the `--exec` flag:
 ```bash